 Water flow through your home should be consistent.
 The well pump pushes water up from your well and into your plumbing system at a regular rate, meaning there shouldn’t be any times of the day when your water pressure is inconsistent.

-So, if you’re detecting uneven amounts of water flowing from your appliances, this could be a clear sign that your well pump or plumbing system is suffering from some problems.
+So, if you’re detecting uneven amounts of water flowing from your appliances, this could be a clear sign that your well pump has a problem.

 This is a classic sign of a problem with your well or well components.
 The source of this kind of problem can be numerous, but luckily our experts can diagnose them pretty easily.